 NYSED Sepsis Resources

-NYSED Memo: September is Sepsis Awareness Month- Provides an overview of NYSED partnership with the Rory Staunton Foundation to create resources for schools to teach students about this severe infection.
-(9/8/17)
+NYSED Memos related to Sepsis Awareness Month in September on the Guidelines and Memos >Sepsis page of this website.
+Provide an overview of NYSED partnership with the Rory Staunton Foundation to create resources for schools to teach students about this severe infection.
+(9/8/17, 9/11/18)

 NYSED Sepsis Webpage- Provides resources to educate students and the school community about sepsis prevention, signs and symptoms of sepsis infection, and how to seek appropriate medical assistance.
 Includes link to the Rory Staunton Foundation with Sepsis Education Lesson Plans for Grades Pre-K – Grade 12 (link also provided below)

 First-In-The Nation Sepsis Prevention Curriculum Materials Now Available To Teachers - In collaboration with the Rory Staunton Foundation for Sepsis Prevention and Assemblywoman Cathy Nolan, the State Education Department today announced sample K- 12 curriculim on sepsis prevention is available for kindergarten through 12th grade teachers.

 Effective May 2013, all NYS hospitals are required to adopt evidence-based protocols for the early diagnosis and treatment of sepsis.
 Known as Rory’s Regulations, in honor of Rory Staunton, Click here to view the Regulations.